 A nonprofit institution or organization eligible for a refund of excise taxes under the provisions of G.S.
-105-449.106 should complete Form GAS-1200, Motor Fuels Claim for Refund Nonprofit Organizations.
-All initial refund applications must be substantiated by proper documentary proof.
-Any applicant must submit with its application a copy of its corporate charter, a copy of the qualifying contract with a governmental entity, and a copy of the minutes from one of its meetings.
-Only the taxes actually paid by the claimant during the period for which the claim for refund is filed may be included in the claim.
+105-449.106 must complete Form GAS-1200, Motor Fuels Claim for Refund Nonprofit Organizations to request a refund.
+All refund applications must be supported by records maintained in accordance with 17 NCAC 12B .0413 and any additional records identified in Form GAS-1200 Instructions.

+An applicant must submit all the following items with its initial application for refund: